 Finally, in the same way that the influence Steven Furtick has on Lysa TerKeurst as her pastor is worrisome, I’ve been seeing some things over the past few years with Jen’s pastor, Matt Chandler, and his wife, Lauren Chandler (with whom Jen sometimes appears at conferences), that have given me pause.

 Jen is pastored by Matt, and as a ministry leader and staff member at The Village Church, she works under his direction and influence.
 Over the past few years, Matt has publicly praised or affirmed false teachers like Ann Voskamp, Beth Moore, and Jesus Culture.
 He has raised some questions about the extent of his continuationism by playing this video prior to a sermon, and with His notorious “pirate ship prophecy“.
 He allows Bethel and Israel Houghton (Joel Osteen’s former worship leader) music to be used for worship at his church.
 Matt allows his wife, a worship leader at TVC, to select this music, and to yoke with and be influenced by numerous false teachers.
-This is something to weigh when considering Jen, but weigh carefully.
-While it is probable that she is being influenced by Matt and Lauren and their associations, we do not know for certain the extent of her agreement with them about these associations.
+Matt and Lauren and their associations with false teachers have undoubtedly influenced Jen.

 In summary, my thoughts on Jen right now are that she is not a false teacher (since she is still generally teaching sound doctrine), but I still find that I’m not, in good conscience, able to encourage you to follow her, attend her conferences, or use her materials due to the red flags that are increasingly popping up with her.
 (As I said in the introduction to this article, there are better people you could be listening to.)
 We need to be cautious, watch Jen’s trajectory carefully, and pray for her, that God will deal with her heart and correct her about some of the unbiblical waters she has been wading into